deyran/mobile-maui-training/Layouts/StackLayout/StackLayout.md

 StackLayout is a layout container that allows arrange child views in a linear manner.
 There are two ways that StackLout allows to stack: vertically or horizontally.

+The main proprieties are:

+1. Orientation: Vertical or Horizontal
+2. Spacing: It is used to add spacing between the child views in a StackLayout.
+The default value is 0.
+3. Margin: It is used to add padding around StackLayout.
+The default value is 0

 # Vertical

 1. The vertical orientation is set as default, as can seen in the code below: